A. Significant Accounting Policies:

 iii) Subsequent measurement

 Financial liabilities are subsequently measured at amortised cost using the effective interest rate method.
-Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognised in the Statement of Profit and Loss.
+Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognized in the Statement of Profit and Loss.

 iv) De-recognition

-Financial assets and liabilities are offset and the net amount is reported in the Balance Sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realize the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is reported in the Balance Sheet where there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis or realize the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or the counterparty.

-All employee benefits payable within twelve months of service such as salaries, wages, bonus, ex gratia, medical benefits etc. are recognized in the year in which the employees render the related service and are presented as current employee benefit obligations within the Balance Sheet.
+All employee benefits payable within twelve months of service such as salaries, wages, bonus, ex gratia, medical benefits etc. are recognized in the year in which the employees render the related service and are presented as current employee benefit obligations within the balance sheet.

-Defined Contribution plan:
+Defined contribution plan:

 The income tax expense or credit for the period is the tax payable on the taxable income of the current period based on the applicable income tax rates adjusted by changes in deferred tax assets and liabilities attributable to temporary differences and unused tax losses.
-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period.
+The current income tax charge is calculated on the basis of the lax laws enacted or substantively enacted at the end of the reporting period.
 The Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

 Minimum Alternate Tax (‘MAT’) under the provisions of the Income Tax Act, 1961 is recognized as current tax in the Statement of Profit and Loss.
 The credit available under the Act in respect of MAT paid will be recognized as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the period for which the MAT credit can be carried forward for set off against the normal tax liability.
 Such an asset is reviewed at each Balance Sheet date